esmasher/rails-cru-form_for-lab/README.md

 * You can use the `resource`, `model`, `migration`, and `controller` generators, but do not use the `scaffold` generator *Top Tip: Remember to use the --no-test-framework flag when generating models and controllers to avoid generating unnecessary testing frameworks!*

+navigate artist pages
+  shows the name on the show page in a h1 tag (FAILED - 1) to artist pages (FAILED - 2) shows the bio on the show page in a p tag (FAILED - 3)

+artist form
+  shows a new form that submits content and redirects and prints out params (FAILED - 4) shows an edit form that submits content, redirects and prints out params (FAILED - 5)

+navigate genre pages
+  shows the name on the show page in a h1 tag (FAILED - 6) to genre pages (FAILED - 7)

+genre form
+  shows a new form that submits content and redirects and prints out params (FAILED - 8) shows an edit form that submits content and redirects and prints out params (FAILED - 9)

+navigate song pages
+  shows the name on the show page in a h1 tag (FAILED - 10) displays a link to the genre page (FAILED - 11) displays a link to the artist page (FAILED - 12) to song pages (FAILED - 13)

+song form
+  shows a new form that submits content and redirects and prints out params (FAILED - 14) shows an edit form that submits content and redirects and prints out params (FAILED - 15)

+song index
+  displays the song name (FAILED - 16)